specklesystems/speckle-docs/dev/server-local-dev.md

 Also don't worry if you don't have all of these, the detailed instructions provide more info on alternative ways to achieve the same thing.
 This is a high efficiency getting started step list.

+## Supported platforms

+Speckle server has been developed on Linux, Windows WSL2, and MacOS.
+It _does not_ work on Windows without WSL2.

+On MacOS devices with Apple based chips (M2, M3 etc.) it is possible to run the server as described below, but building and running Dockerfiles takes a lot of time (due to emulation of an x86 platform).

 ### Steps